What is A/AS Level Physics?

 Gina –studying Engineering at Cambridge University

 Grace – studying Biomedical Engineering at King’s College London

 Mary – studying Structural Engineering and Architecture at Sheffield University

 Amelia – studying Physics at Southampton University

-In common with all subjects, at A Level there is a significant leap in the demands made on you and in the expectations of the staff teaching you.
+In common with all subjects, at A Level there is a significant leap in the intellectual demands made on you and in the expectations of the staff teaching you.
+This is particularly true in Physics where the use of mathematics increases.
 You will succeed if you are motivated to work consistently and give your studies the time and energy they require.

 Essential: approximately £40 anticipated for new textbook and CDROM.
 All students will be expected to provide their own textbook and revision guide, stationery and calculators.

 Optional: we organise visits to a number of venues, this year including Diamond Light near Oxford and CERN in Switzerland.
 Cost may range from £10 for a day trip to £300 for a CERN residential course.